 The holiday season is when we tend to let go of our better judgment in the name of good cheer.
 Just don’t let that care-free spirit drastically change your shopping habits or you could wind up starting the new year on poor financial footing.

 “The solution here is to decide spending limits in advance as a couple and stick to them,” Bennett says.
-We’ve laid out some holiday budgeting tips here, some of the main points of which include determining a price cap for every purchase, making a list and sticking to it (i.e. not going AWOL and buying gifts that you just couldn’t resist, not using credit cards, and paying attention to holiday sales.)
+Some of the main points of holiday budgeting include determining a price cap for every purchase, making a list and sticking to it (i.e. not going AWOL and buying gifts that you just couldn’t resist, and paying attention to holiday sales.)
 Such advice will keep you and your partner on the same page and lessen the post-holiday spending hangover.

 Another potential gift buying trouble spot: an uneven balance of who does the shopping, “Actually buying the gifts can create tension, especially if one partner feels like he or she is doing all of the work,” Bennett adds.
 The key to avoiding this lies in hashing out who’s buying what and how much shopping time you’re each willing to log.